Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 - 2025-11-11: Clarified that the performance gains are a side affect, not the intent of this change and that the performance differences would be incredibly small, at least for the impacted code today.
 - 2025-11-11: Added test performance impact as tests can remove the global lock, and run in parallel.
+- 2025-11-11: Remove associated constant from Platform trait to allow usage of `mockall::automock`

 ## Motivation